slowcoders/jql-spring/jql-spring-lib/README.md

 # Json Query Language (JQL)

 ## What is JQL
-* JSON based hierarchical Query language
+* GraphQL-like property selection
-* Simple query language that can be easily used by frond-end developers.
+* JSON based search filter
-* GraphQL like automatic property selection
+* Rest API for CRUD + Search

-## What is JQL for JDBC
+* Simple query language that frond-end developers can easily use.

-* Automatic table join.
+## JQL for JDBC
-* JPA-like query result without ORM layer.
+* Automatic repository creation and generate join query on demand.
-* Fully customizable via JPA, MyBatis, JDBC.
+* Supports JPA EntityManager.

 ## JQL Grammar